kfickle/PIP-DES/README.md

 ## Software Requirements (and recommendations)

 ### Github Desktop
-Download and install the latest version of <a href="https://desktop.github.com/">Github Desktop</a>
+Download <a href="https://desktop.github.com/">Github Desktop</a>

-**Already have Github Desktop installed?** Check that you're running version 2.5.3 by opening the program and opening "About Github Desktop" under the help menu located in the menu bar at the top of the window.

 ### Recommended Text Editor: Atom
-Download and install the lastest version of <a href="https://atom.io/" target="_blank"> Atom text editor (v1.49.0 available for Windows/macOS/Linux)</a>
+Download the lastest version of <a href="https://atom.io/" target="_blank"> Atom text editor (v1.49.0 available for Windows/macOS/Linux)</a>

 ### XAMPP Apache Web Server
-Download and install <a href="https://www.apachefriends.org/download.html"> XAMPP Version 7.3.20 / PHP 7.3.20 </a> <br> *If you use the download button for your respective platform (Linux, Windows, Mac, etc.) the site should automatically give you a compatiable install package for your operating system version.*
+Download <a href="https://www.apachefriends.org/download.html"> XAMPP Version 7.3.20 / PHP 7.3.20 </a> <br> *If you use the download button for your respective platform (Linux, Windows, Mac, etc.) the site should automatically give you a compatiable install package for your operating system version.*

 #### XAMPP Installation Tips